saadpocalypse/Passion-Projects/README.md

 ## 7. Sliding Puzzle
-A normal 3x3 sliding puzzle game that randomly picks one of the few picture's I've put in, shuffles them and presents them to the user.
+A normal 3x3 sliding puzzle game that randomly picks one of the few pictures I've put in, shuffles them and presents them to the user.
 I've built a move counter, a time counter and a solver for the game as well.
 The solver does not follow any particular sorting algorithm, I did it this way on purpose because the longer it takes to solve, the cooler it looks.